-In order to obtain and maintain our RIC tax treatment, among other things, we are required to distribute at least 90% of the sum of our net ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any.
+In order to obtain and maintain our RIC tax treatment, among other things, we are required to timely distribute each taxable year at least 90% of our ICTI.
 As a result, these earnings will not be available to fund new investments, and we will need additional capital to fund growth in our investment portfolio.
 If we fail to obtain additional capital, we could be forced to curtail or cease new investment activities, which could adversely affect our business, operations and results.